jhkim040/mog/README.md

   * *Delete an account*
     * For safety, your present password has to be entered to delete your account.
     * If an account is deleted, every post and category in the account is also deleted at the same time.
+  * *Register/update/delete a profile image
+    * You can register your own profile image at the 'user page'
+    * Also, you can delete or change your profile image.
+    * If there is no image saved, then common profile image will be applied.
 * **Category**
   * *Add a new category*
     * A new category can be added at the side category menu(located left in the main page)